ixc/ixc-wagtail-extensions/README.md

 ### Pretty rendering of JSONField

-Render JSON data from a `JSONField` model fields as a nice interactive widget in the Wagtail admin using `wagtail_extensions.widgets.JSONFieldWidget`.
+Render JSON data from a `JSONField` model fields as a nice interactive widget in the Wagtail admin using `ixc_wagtail_extensions.widgets.JSONFieldWidget`.
 Without this, `JSONField` fields are displayed as ugly plain editable text.

 For Wagtail pages, specify this widget directly in the panels definition: